thamiresbione/thamiresbione/README.md

 ```
 # Hey!
 I'm Thamires Bione :)

-I'm a dedicated cybersecurity professional, software engineer and a lifelong learner, specializing in **Digital Forensics and Incident Response (DFIR)**, **Ethical Hacking**, and **Threat Intelligence**.
+I'm a cybersecurity professional, software engineer and a lifelong learner, specializing in **Digital Forensics and Incident Response (DFIR)**, **Ethical Hacking**, and **Threat Intelligence**.
 Much like the heroes of *Star Wars* and the code warriors of *Matrix*, I navigate the intricate cyber cosmos armed with tools like Wireshark, Volatility, and Snort, deciphering codes like Neo and predicting threats like a Jedi Master.

 >_“It’s all right, Anakin.
 Not all Force abilities come easily to everyone.
 This is why we study, why we learn.
 Skill is the child of patience._”